Paediatrics Demand in Australia

 The Current State of the Paediatric Workforce

-Australia's paediatric workforce is experiencing a chronic shortage that is most acute in developmental and behavioural paediatrics but extends across general paediatrics, subspecialty practice, and regional service delivery.
-The number of FRACP-qualified paediatricians has grown steadily, but the growth in workforce supply has consistently lagged behind the expansion in demand for paediatric specialist services, particularly as referral patterns for neurodevelopmental conditions have changed dramatically over the past decade.
+Australia's paediatric workforce has a chronic shortage.
+It is most acute in developmental and behavioural paediatrics, but it runs across general paediatrics, subspecialty practice, and regional service delivery.
+FRACP-qualified paediatricians have grown in number, but supply has consistently fallen behind the growth in demand for paediatric specialist services.
+Referral patterns for neurodevelopmental conditions have shifted dramatically over the past decade, and the workforce has not caught up.

 Where Paediatric Demand Is Strongest